MichaelCurrin/gh-pages-no-jekyll/README.md

 ## Features

+- The docs site use a default minimal theme provided by GitHub.
+- Great for a light docs site that doesn't need coding experience to setup or work on.
+- Works without Jekyll templating, a Jekyll theme or Jekyll config.

+## How to use this project

-- Template / quickstart
+- Template for a new project
-- Reference and tutorial
+- Reference and tutorial content
 - Live demo